Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 ---
 ## Synopsis

 A frequent perception of ARBs from Agile teams is poor and that they delay decisions and delivery.
-Properly implemented, an ARB allows an organization to be more open and transparent and can empower local decision-making within a team or POD.
+Properly implemented, an ARB allows an organisation to be more open and transparent and can empower local decision-making within a team or POD.

 ## Introducing the ARB